fnproject/fdk-python/README.md

     print(res)

 ```
-Each error is an instance fn `FnError` that encapsulates certain logic that makes hides HTTP errors and turns them into regular Python-like exceptions.
+Each error is an instance fn `FnError` that encapsulates certain logic that makes hides HTTP errors and turns them into regular Python - like exceptions.

 TODOs
 -----

     - generic response class
     - use fdk.headers.GoLikeHeaders in http